nyxkn/godot-draw3d/docs/addons/draw3d/Draw3D.md

 func line_loop(vertices: Array, color: Color = current_color) -> void
 ```

-Draw looping line segments from an Array of Vector3 vertices.
+Draw looping line segments between the given vertices.
+I.e. the last point connects back to the first.
+Vertices are supplied as an Array of Vector3 coordinates.

 #### Parameters